Genogram Symbols

 3. Emotional Relationship Symbols

 Emotional relationship symbols in genograms play a crucial role in visualizing the quality of relationships between family members.
-These symbols help therapists, counselors, and social workers delve into the dynamics of familial interactions and emotional bonds.
-The use of color-coded genogram symbols offers a straightforward way to depict different emotional states and interactions.
+These genogram relationship symbols help therapists, counselors, and social workers delve into the dynamics of familial interactions and emotional bonds.
+The use of color-coded genogram symbols, as shown in the following genogram legend, offers a straightforward way to depict different emotional states and interactions.

 Harmonious Relationships